 It is important to abide by Scripture, especially when it comes to the remembrance of Yehoshua’s death.
 Why?
 Because there are dozens of mythologies, multiple other stories of fake godly figures being resurrected, all baring the title “Christ.”

 The Bible indicates that in the year that Yehoshua, the Messiah was killed, the High Sabbath was not the typical Friday at sunset, but the day of Passover, which would have fallen on a Tuesday, after sunset (technically making it Wednesday).
 Yehoshua was executed on Wednesday, giving up HIS SPIRIT at the ninth hour about 3:00 pm.
 HE was buried later on that same evening.
-HE would have arose sometime on Saturday, the Sabbath, after sunset.
+HE would have arose sometime on Saturday evening, after sunset and before dawn.

 Passover is a Perpetual Regulation!